mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/tezos_domains.md

 }
 ```

-If you provide `taquito.mav` as a parameter, the function will return `2023-04-30T00:00:00Z`, meaning that the domain name expires in April 9th, 2023.
+If you provide `webmavryk.mav` as a parameter, the function will return `2023-04-30T00:00:00Z`, meaning that the domain name expires in April 9th, 2023.